-g y z x = anyFormula x is equivalent to g y z = anyFormula So, cipherJulius msg = map (shiftAZ 3) msg is equivalent to cipherJulius = map (shiftAZ 3)
+g y z x = $anyFormula x$ is equivalent to g y z = anyFormula So, cipherJulius msg = map cipherJulius = map (shiftAZ 3) msg (shiftAZ 3) is equivalent to

 From now on, you'll see this form of expression in lots of definitions.
 When definitions omit some of the parameters of the function being defined, subtle ambiguities can arise.
 For this reason, it is necessary to include explicit type specifications for such functions.
 Generally, explicit type specifications are good practice anyway, since they force the person making the definition to think clearly about types.
 So, most definitions from this point on will include explicit type specifications.